MrWalshy/jsLameTileGame/readme.md

 - A project I have enacted on to test my abilities in JS.
 - As I progress, new features and changes will be added and made.

-# Needs refactoring
+# Coming Features
-- The code is ugly!
+- Refactoring of ugly ass code xD
+- Collision based off of tile coords & player coords

 # Bugs